rajeshnaroth/choreojs/README.md

 # choreo.js
 Choreograph functions and promises.
-Quite useful for sequencing UI and event transitions that can be canelled midway.
+Quite useful for sequencing UI and event transitions that can be cancelled midway.
 Written in ES6.
+Only 3K minified.
+No other package dependencies.

 ## Installation
     npm install choreojs --save